arthurlockman/wyatt/docs/index.md

 To abstract away the hardware, we created a set of adapter classes that interface directly with the hardware and return a set of standardized messages.
 For example, the EncoderAdapter class reads the encoder and uses the robot's geometry to determine the speed of a wheel in cm/s.
 It then returns a message containing that data.
 The MotorAdapter class receives a messages with a specified speed in cm/s and converts it to the proper signal to send to the actual motor hardware.

 The purpose of this abstraction is to decouple the program's logic from the hardware specifics.
-Since standardized messages are sent and received
+Since standardized messages are sent and received the software does not have to know about the hardware.
+For instance, you set a specified wheel velocity and the adapters figure out how to command the motors to achieve that velocity.

 ![Code Structure](codeDiagram.png "Code Structure")

 # [](#header-1)<a name="install"></a>Installation